Battle Cave

 The principal fresco in Battle Cave

 The most well-known “fresco” shows two opposing groups.
-Firstly, women trying to restrain their menfolk from entering the fray, arrows flying in all directions.
+Firstly, women are trying to restrain their menfolk from entering the fray, arrows flying in all directions.
 Secondly, wounded and dying warriors.
 This exquisite painting shows a warrior in full stride, with his bow and arrow poised and a full quiver of arrows.
 This image is far more detailed and delicate than others in the panel, so one wonders if it might represent a spiritual presence.
 There is also an image of a San warrior removing an arrow from his arm.

 Shaman and Therianthropes: Battle Cave